S. Alice Long, PhD

 Dr. Long’s lab is a translational immunology lab focused on discovering how the adaptive immune system is dysregulated in human autoimmunity.
 Specifically, her current research includes three inter-related projects in the setting of T1D.

-- Causes and consequences of reduced response to IL-2 in CD4 T cells of T1D subjects,
+- Causes and consequences of reduced response to IL-2 in T1D subjects,

-- cellular definition, function and stability of CD8 T cell exhaustion associated with beneficial response to therapy and
+- Cellular definition, function and stability of CD8 T cell exhaustion associated with beneficial disease outcomes and

-- identification of biomarkers of progressors vs non-progressors.
+- Identification of biomarkers of T1D progressors vs non-progressors.

 Rigby MR, Harris KM, Pinckney A, DiMeglio LA, Rendell MS, Felner EI, Dostou JM, Gitelman SE, Griffin KJ, Tsalikian E, Gottlieb PA, Greenbaum CJ, Sherry NA, Moore WV, Monzavi R, Willi SM, Raskin P, Keyes-Elstein L, Long SA, Kanaparthi S, Lim N, Phippard D, Soppe CL, Fitzgibbon ML, McNamara J, Nepom GT, Ehlers MR and the Immune Tolerance Network (ITN).
 Alefacept provides sustained clinical and immunological effects in new-onset type 1 diabetes patients.
 J Clin Invest.
 2015 Aug 3;125(8):3285-96.
 PMID: 26193635, PMCID: PMC4623571.